How to Replace Your Front Door

 - The wood has been infested by insects

-To get a proper diagnosis, get in touch with a qualified entrepreneur who will be able to read into the signs and let you know exactly what type of work needs to be done.
+To get a proper diagnosis, get in touch with a qualified contractor who will be able to read into the signs and let you know exactly what type of work needs to be done.
 They should also be able to tell you exactly what caused the problem

 Photo credit: Home Talk